AscEmon/quicktype-mcp/README.md

 If you encounter issues with the server not running, make sure:

 1. You have an active internet connection
-2. The virtual environment is activated
-3. All dependencies are installed
+2. All dependencies are installed
-4. The correct Python version is being used (3.10+)
+3. The correct Python version is being used (3.10+)

 For issues with the generated models:
 1. Ensure your JSON is valid (use the `fix_json` tool if needed)